OFS/oneapi-asp/d5005/README.md

 To generate ASP hardware and software, acquire the appropriate resources (mentioned above) and run: `scripts/build-bsp.sh`.

-To generate ASP software only run: `scripts/build_mmd.sh`
+To generate MMD software only run: `scripts/build_mmd.sh`

 To package generated ASP into tarball run: `scripts/create-tarball.sh`